 And, of course, you can go up and around Trefil itself and you can visit the Wellington Bomber crash site memorial, where six men lost their lives in 1940.
 These might not be the most famous or well-known routes, but they are just as beautiful and you hardly pass a soul!

 Places to go in and around Blaenau Gwent

 Food and drink

 Set against the well-kept park and grounds, going for a bite to eat at Bedwellty House and Park in Tredegar will always result in great photos for your Instagram!
 And it's not just a sight for the eyes, the food is also really good and you can enjoy an afternoon tea in this historic setting.

-Another of my regular haunts is Morgans Wine Bar in Ebbw Vale is a lovely place to eat.
 The Mountain Air in Trefil is another favourite of mine, and it's a great place to finish up after exploring one of the routes I've recommended.

 A nearby gem, perfect for a celebratory meal with friends, is the Sugarloaf Vineyard in Abergavenny.
 The food is great, the views are stunning and you there's also the opportunity to taste the wine made on site.
 What could be better?